benshine/tiles/README.md

 Then go to [http://localhost:3000](http://localhost:3000)

-When I did this in the three-hour window, I built a Backbone solution that implements the UI;
+First I tried this in a constrained time period of 3 hours, I built a Backbone solution that implements the UI;
 it is [on github, in another branch of this repo](https://github.com/benshine/tiles/tree/exercise-three-hours).
 I hadn't been doing any server-side coding lately, so I didn't complete that part of the exercise within the time limit.
 I took another shot at the exercise this weekend using rails, and I'm happier